 Biak Extension (3 days)

-While the main tour can be said to have a clear focus on birds-of-paradise, this short extension undoubtedly focuses on kingfishers, and paradise-kingfishers, with an endemic on each of these islands that lie off the north coast of New Guinea, in Geelvink Bay.
-The islands are also home to plentiful other specialties to bolster the trip list, many of which can only be found by visiting these islands.
-There are 17 endemics shared between these islands that therefore cannot be found on the main tour.
+While the main tour can be said to have a clear focus on birds-of-paradise, this short extension undoubtedly focuses on the flashy paradise-kingfishers, with each island boasting an endemic species.
+These islands off the northwest coast of New Guinea, in Geelvink Bay, are also home to many other specialties, many of which can only be found here; there are 17 shared endemics.

 Day 1 (day 19 of the main tour): Sentani to Biak and Numfor.
-We shall fly to Biak, then take the ferry to the smaller Numfor island to the west, where we spend the night in a basic guesthouse with shared bathrooms.
+We shall fly to Biak, then take a speedboat to the smaller Numfor island to the west, where we spend the night in a basic guesthouse with shared bathrooms.